wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 }
 ```

-The new code you've added to the `AlertType` class adds further constraints and requirements on the two fields in this form, `title` and `description` to ensure they have a minimum length and are not blank.
+The new code you've added to the `AlertType` class adds further constraints and requirements on the two fields in this form, `title` and `description`, to ensure they have a minimum length and are not blank.

 #### Build a Vonage Util

 A Utility class is needed to handle Vonage API requests when sending SMS messages and making voice calls.

-In `API/src` create a new directory called `Util`, along with a new file within this new directory called `VonageUtil.php`
+In `API/src`, create a new directory called `Util`, along with a new file within this new directory called `VonageUtil.php`

 You've already stored your Vonage credentials in the `.env` file earlier in this tutorial, and you'll be making use of these in this new PHP class.